brookeburdick/CheckinChecker/README.md

 Once the user checks back into Jamf, the pop-ups will automatically disable.

-This program is meant to fix devices no longer checking into Jamf, but still online and being used, without the need to reach out to users individually.
+This program is meant to fix devices no longer checking into Jamf, but are still online and being used, without the need to reach out to users individually.
 The pop-up is persistent enough users should be compelled to reach out to IT Support.

 **Pop-up**